 There’s also a metro station that stops in the middle of Koreatown should you want to get off and explore some of the local eateries.

-Near the top of our must visit places in Los Angeles would have to be Venice. area really has that laid back LA vibe.
+Near the top of our must-visit places in Los Angeles would have to be Venice, an area really has that laid-back LA vibe.

 Walk along the promenade and take a look at the stalls of crafts and paintings or grab some caffeine in one of the many coffee shops.